Skip to main content

 Businesses who believe their purchases are exempt must obtain certificates from each state in which they do business.
 In some cases, businesses can provide multi-jurisdiction documents covering more than one state at a time.

-Obtaining Exemption Certificates
+Obtaining Sales Tax Exemption Certificates

 Exemption certificates come in many different forms.
 The most common is the MTC Uniform Sales and Use Tax Certificate - also referred to as the multi-jurisdictional exemption certificate.